curieo-org/data-digger/pubmed/data-digger-etl/README.md

 The job definition is a simple table of records with YEAR,IDENTIFIER,STATUS,LOCATION supplied to the algorithm that _knows_ how to deal with the identifier-type at hand (how to retrieve the file), where to store it and so on.

 The synchronization of this table with the remote (S3) table is a separate job.

+The best way forward is this:

+* create a table with jobs
+	* the 'seed' query goes something lik
+* download
+* synchronize the jobs table through queries with remote indexes
+	* this synchronization goes both ways
+		- if a file is reported present in the remote index, post it to the local file,
+		- if a file is reported present by the local jobs table, add it to remote